miszaqq/for_CC_bot/readme.md

 ## This version of the solution was written to be as minimalistic as possible.
 ### Assumptions are that user will follow the instructions and submit positive INT as an input.
 ### No checks are introduced in this code, but this can be done using .isdecimal or try/except.
 ### Reusable build-in function range(start, stop, step) has been used instead of custom function, this is done in order to reduce code repetition.
-Creating